yeehanchung/webpack-boilerplate-typescript-scss/README.md

 npm run dev
 ```

-Want to upload to a server?
-Build everything and upload it.
+Want to build for `production` and upload to Netlify, Vercel, GitHub Pages and other deployment services?

+1. Change the mode in `webpack.config.js` to from `development` to `production`.

+2. Run build and serve scripts below:

 ```shell
 npm run build && npm run serve
 ```

-How it is processed?
+## How it is processed?

 - Must -D to not distribute to the users
-- Compile for us by using webpack.config.js
+- Compile for us by using `webpack.config.js`
 - Two processes are running:
   - dev server (delivering)
   - server build